00:00

 David Lee Roth included a clause in Van Halen’s concert contracts stating that only M&M’s with the brown ones removed should be provided in the dressing room.
 This was his way of checking whether the venue’s management had read the contract in detail and communicated all instructions to the staff.
 Since Van Halen’s performances involved dangerous effects like pyrotechnics and high-voltage equipment, they needed to ensure the venue would follow the contract carefully.

 This concludes the article.
-Thank you for reading to the end.
+Thank you very much for reading to the end.

 Although Yuru Gengogaku Radio is a Japanese station, I hope that this article can help the strange quiz game "Unchiku Eureka Quiz" gain some brief, localized popularity.

-In selecting quiz questions, I came across several that didn’t personally stand out to me but might catch your interest.
-Instead of including them in the main article, here is a list of only the questions.
-If any of these pique your curiosity, feel free to look up the answers online and share them with your family and friends—or even turn them into a mini quiz.
+While selecting quiz questions, I came across a few that I personally liked, but may not be of interest to you.
+Instead of including them in the main article, here is a list of just the questions.
+If any of them pique your curiosity, feel free to look up the answers online and share them with your family and friends, or post your own UEQs in the comments section!

 • At one point, a zero-rupee banknote was issued in India.
 Why was that?